Electrical & Electronics — Cameroon

 Certification Introduction

-Electronic and electrical products exported to Cameroon must meet two core mandatory compliance requirements: First, the COC (Certificate of Conformity) under the PVoC (Product Conformity Assessment Programme) led by the Cameroon Standard and Quality Authority (ANOR), which is a required document for statutory customs clearance; Second, electronic and electrical products must additionally obtain CDE (Conformity of Electronic Equipment) certification to meet RoHS restrictions on hazardous substances.
-Products without valid compliance certificates will be detained, fined or returned.
-The regulatory scope covers mainstream electronic and electrical categories such as household appliances, IT equipment, and communication equipment.
+Export of electronic and electrical products to Cameroon must meet two core mandatory compliance requirements: First, the COC (Certificate of Conformity) under the PVoC Product Conformity Assessment Program led by the Cameroon Standards and Quality Agency (ANOR), which is a mandatory document required for legal customs clearance; Second, electronic and electrical products must additionally obtain CDE (Conformity of Electronic Equipment) certification to meet the RoHS requirements for restriction of hazardous substances.
+Products without valid compliance certificates will be detained, fined or returned, and the regulatory scope covers mainstream electronic and electrical categories such as household appliances, IT equipment, communication equipment, etc.

 Technical Requirements